 - ½ bottle Esona Chardonnay wine

-- Steam crayfish for 20 minutes in 2 cups water.
+- Steam crayfish for 20 minutes in 2 cups of water.
 Reserve water to add to soup later.

-- Remove fish from the carcass and set aside.
+- Remove fish from the carcass and set it aside.
 Keep the nicest shells for the pot but throw away the body cavity.

 - Sauté onion and garlic in butter.
 Chop up veggies and add to pot with all other ingredients plus liquids and legs and shells plus 2 teaspoons sugar